Alternate Dispute Resolution: Arbitration Attorney

 Now, most cases in both the District Court and Superior Court divisions are required to go through arbitration or mediation, respectively, before a trial date can be set.

 Attorney Hank Doyle has been representing civil litigants, both as Plaintiffs and Defendants, for over 20 years in Cary and across Wake County.
 He has appeared in numerous arbitration hearings for his district court clients.
-Schedule a consultation to discuss ADR today.
+Schedule a consultation with an arbitration attorney at The Doyle Law Offices to discuss ADR today.

 What is Alternative Dispute Resolution (ADR)?